Nikola Nezlobinski: Biography

-Nezlobinski was born on 12 May 1885 in the city of Pyatigorsk, South Russia.
+Nezlobinski was born on 12 May 1885 in the city of Pyatigorsk, Russian Empire.
 Born to Anton Nezlobinski, a forest engineer who instilled in Nezlobinski a love towards nature and animals.
 In 1907, he became a student at the Military Medical Academy at the Russian capital Saint Petersburg.
 He was a hard-working student for which he received a recognition in the form of a golden medal for his work, titled The significance of plate worms.

 He finished his studies at the academy in 1912 and as a military scholarship student, he remained as a military doctor.
 During World War I, young Nezlobinski was a doctor at the Russian Black Sea Fleet.
-After the victory at the October revolution, as a member of the White Guardsmen, Nezlobinski was forced to leave Russia and together with his wife Sofija and several friends, he arrived to Yugoslavia, where he was assigned for duty in the town of Kriva Palanka.
+After the victory at the October Revolution, as a member of the White Guardsmen, Nezlobinski was forced to leave Russia and together with his wife Sofija and several friends, he arrived to Kingdom Yugoslavia, where he was assigned for duty in the town of Kriva Palanka.
 On 28 August 1924, Nezlobinski, together with his wife and collaborators, arrived in Struga with the assignment of getting rid of malaria, which at the time caused major problems in the city and the surroundings.
 He was accompanied by several other Russian migrants: Georgi Rudnev, Aleksandar Lukin, who was a lawyer and worked as a judge in the Kingdom of Yugoslavia together with his wife; Mikail Makarov, who was an officer and an engineer in Struga at the old train station and made a thermocentral out of a boat motor; as well as Boris Vladimirovič Baron de Bode, who was known in Struga as Baron Boris, who was sent to Struga from the watchtower at Saint Naum, where he was working at the border troop.